Legislature(2025 - 2026)BARNES 124

 REPRESENTATIVE ALLARD asked if the proposed legislation included

-civilians, veterans, and nurses and midwives.
+civilians, veterans, nurses, and midwives.

 veterans and said that nurses and midwives were not included in